platformsh/platformsh-docs/docs/src/dedicated/overview/backups.md

 You may restore these to your site at your leisure.
 (We don't proactively overwrite your production site with a backup; you are responsible for determining a "safe" time to restore the backup, or for selectively restoring individual files if desired.)

-Customers are welcome to make their own backups using standard tools (`mysqldump`, rsync, etc.) at their own leisure.
+You are free to make your own backups using standard tools (`mysqldump`, rsync, etc.) at your own leisure.